jeffhch/studio3_build/README.md

-step6:Then wait a while, it will show the login page
+step6: then wait a while, it will show the login page

 ![step6](https://i.imgur.com/jNjdSt7.png)